 Students must not have completed 90 or more non-remedial/basic skills units.

-Students receiving financial aid at Taft College must be enrolled in a course of study leading to an A.A. degree, an A.S degree, an A.A.T degree, an A.S.T degree or a certificate.
+Students receiving financial aid at Taft College must be enrolled in a course of study leading to a degree or a certificate.

 Associate Degree: This requires completion of a minimum of 60 units.
 Students must complete their objective by the time they have attempted 90 units.